 Words of Wisdom: "The one thing that doesn't abide by majority rule is a person's conscience."

 Emma Cline's debut novel paints a vivid image of teenage vulnerability and the power of manipulation, mirroring Charles Manson's cult, except this time the girls following the Manson-like leader are in the spotlight.
-It transports you to the San Francisco Bay Area in the '60s, pulling you into a world that's simultaneously alluring and grotesque, idyllic, and widely dystopian.
-Though a bit of a thriller at times, it's also something that most young girls can connect with, thanks to Cline's expert ability to capture girlhood.
+It transports you to the San Francisco Bay Area in the '60s, pulling you into a world that's simultaneously alluring, grotesque, idyllic, and dystopian.
+Though a bit of a thriller at times, it's also something that most young girls can connect to thanks to Cline's expert ability to capture girlhood.

 'Words of Wisdom: "So much of desire, at that age, was a willful act.
 Trying so hard to slur the rough, disappointing edges of boys into the shape of someone we could love.
 We spoke of our desperate need for them with rote and familiar words, like we were reading lines from a play.
 Later I would see this: how impersonal and grasping our love was, pinging around the universe, hoping for a host to give form to our wishes."

 The Hate U Give was inspired by the Black Lives Matter movement.
 At the center of the story is a teenage girl from a poor neighborhood who attends a fancy prep school and tries to find a balance between the two worlds after police fatally shoot her unarmed best friend.
 It's a resonant must-read that feels especially topical in today's political climate.